jerturowetz/notes/to-do.md

 # Jeremy's To-Do List

 - Clean oven
-- What is the size of my hacjksaw?
-I need blades
 - Organize besta
 - Run network cable to office
 - Baby proofing for Waldo's dresser, kitchen Ivar